Ameer-Alshuga/lamo/README.md

     ```bash
     python app.py
     ```
+3.  **On the first run only:**
+    > **Note:** Before this step, it is highly recommended to first log into your Twitter account using a normal web browser (like Chrome or Firefox).
+This helps solve any security checks (like CAPTCHAs) that might otherwise block the application's login attempt.

-3.  **On the first run only:** A dialog will prompt you for your Twitter account credentials.
+    A dialog will prompt you for your Twitter account credentials.
 After a successful login, a `my_cookies.json` file will be created, and the main application window will open.

 4.  **On subsequent runs:** The application will launch directly to the main window.

 ---